 I am creating a coffee table book about the world’s greatest city – Calgary.
 This city doesn’t exist yet but it will come to life through your vision.
 I want every empty plot lot, every traffic congested road, every community neighbourhood to be reimagined.
 Let’s put those ideas on paper in the form of drawings and painting so we can all see and share in the vision.
 An illustrated compilation of ideas from artists, designers and trendsetters around the city will become an influential, grassroots tool we’ll use to build a new and improved normal.
 It will be effective because it will represent what you, the citizens, actually want.
 It will be filled with your dreams – a Calgary 2.0!

-To make submissions, email a jpeg or PDF along with a short written description to email@example.com.
+To make submissions, email a jpeg or PDF along with a short written description to firstname.lastname@example.org.
 Written pieces or ideas about music, recreation, entertainment, fashion, maps, photographs, renderings, even recipes using local indigenous edible plants are all welcome.
 You will be notified if your submission is chosen to be included in the book.
 Copyright and financial compensation will be negotiated at that time.
 All submissions will be kept strictly confidential and will not be reproduced in any form without written consent.
-Submission deadline is June 30th, 2020.
+Submission deadline has been extended to August 15, 2020.